 The pandemic with the concomitant impact on social relationships, job insecurities, and political instabilities pose further challenges to our peace of mind and connection with others.

 About Bowen theory

-Bowen theory helps you make sense of these dilemmas and learn practical ways of solving life problems.
+Bowen theory helps us make sense of our daily life dilemmas and learn practical ways of solving life problems.
 It also facilitates the conceptualization of clinical cases which greatly improves therapeutic outcomes.

-- To provide introduction to the basic concepts of the Bowen theory
+- To provide an overview of the basic concepts of the Bowen theory

 - To enhance awareness and application of systems thinking to our life

 - To facilitate participants to learn to define self, and to practice being a “responsible self” in relationships

 - Family as an emotional system and an emotional unit –